Fast Sampling for Bayesian Max-Margin Models: Fast Sampling for Bayesian Max-margin Models with Latent Variables

-We now show how to leverage the above stochastic subgradient MCMC methods to derive a fast sampling algorithm for Bayesian mixture of SVMs, a nonlinear extension to Bayesian linear SVMs.
+We now show how to leverage the above stochastic subgradient MCMC methods to derive fast sampling algorithms for Bayesian max-margin models with latent variables.
+We develop algorithms for two different BMM models with latent variables.